ShamariFeaster/structureJS/README.md

 });
 ```

-structureJS also lets your create and use modules.
 Those modules are given access to their dependencies using a function passed into them called `require`. **Any modules in files imported before the one you are using are available to you through the require function.** Using `require` performs two essential functions:

 1. Semantically: You can look at a module and quickly know what other modules it expects to use.
 2. Syntactically: It Lets you know if those dependencies are there or not.